deeproots/deeproots.github.io/vim-intro.md

 ### Vim Alternatives

-Now, if you read that, you're eyes glazed over, and you have zero interest in learning *another* new thing right now, I can completely understand and appreciate that.
-So here are a few alternatives…
+Now, if you read that, your eyes glazed over, you started to nod off, or you you have zero interest in learning *another* new thing right now, I can completely understand and appreciate that.
+So here are a few more traditional text editors that should get the job done…

 As we talked about in the [Introduction to Markdown](/markdown-intro/), Markdown files are nothing more than plain text files.
 So any plain text editor can edit a `.md` file as well, even something as simple as Notepad on the PC or TextEdit on the Mac (although I would strongly not recommend either of those).
 The most important feature to look for will be the search - does it highlight well, is it easy to go to the next occurance, or do you have to scroll and find them?
 If it supports regular expressions, even better - all the ones listed below do.
 And don't worry if you don't know what regular expressions are - it's just an advanced way of find stuff, I'll have a list of them you can copy and paste.